MindLyfe/MindLyfe-Platform/MindLyf Sprint Planning.md

      - Secure authentication between systems
      - Configurable data mapping for different HR platforms

-2. As a developer, I want comprehensive API documentation so that I can build custom integrations with the MindLyf platform.
+2. As a developer, I want comprehensive API documentation so that I can build custom integrations with the MindLyfe platform.
    - Acceptance Criteria:
      - Interactive API documentation with examples
      - SDKs for common programming languages